amsearles/Game-Development-Final-Project/README.md

 ---

-* IDEA: Educational-based 3D Simulation of Physics problems.
-User would enter inputs and the game would simulate said inputs.
+* IDEA: A topdown asteroid shooter/dodge game where the goal is to dodge and destroy enemies will incrementing your score.

 * PLATFORM: Mac/PC with possiblity for future cross-platform compatibility